glua/load-seed/README.md

 The seed comes preconfigured with modern frontend tools to make developing a loading screen faster and easier.

+See the [loading screen demo page](https://gmodcoders.github.io/load-seed/) for a preview.
+Some of the images may not appear outside of the Garry's Mod browser.

 ## Getting Started

 To get started you can simply clone the load-seed repository and install the dependencies: